-Opening the Ceiling Fan Package and Checking the Parts
+1. Open the Ceiling Fan Package and Check the Parts

-Mounting the Motor and Assembling the Ceiling Fan
+3. Mount the Motor and Assemble the Ceiling Fan

-Here are step-by-step instructions to follow after you have installed the mounting plate, assuming that you are not doing a flush mount, you simply attach the canopy/cover directly to the fan motor via screws, avoiding steps 1–4.
+If you are doing a flush mount, you simply attach the canopy/cover directly to the fan motor via screws, avoiding steps 1–4.
 But if you are not doing a flush mount...

 - Insert the down rod, ball up, into the canopy/cover.